BlockchainCommons/Research/papers/bcr-0006-urtypes.md

 ### CBOR-Wrapped Types

 All types with the prefix `cbor-` are reserved for existing non-CBOR media types wrapped in a CBOR byte string.
-The only type currently specified in this registry is `cbor-png` for [PNG] images.
+The only types currently specified in this registry are `cbor-png` for [PNG] images and `cbor-svg` for [SVG] images.

 ### Registry